Indianapolis Colts vs. Las Vegas Raiders NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

+- Indianapolis and its opponents have combined to put up more than 44.5 points in seven of 15 games this season.

-- Indianapolis has combined with its opponents to score more than 44.5 points in seven of 15 games this season.
+- Las Vegas has combined with its opponents to score more than 44.5 points in eight of 15 games this season.

 - The two teams combine to score 49.1 points per game, 4.6 more than the over/under in this contest.